PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:solution>

-Always start a chapter with text, and if you want the reader to immediately look at a figure, tell the reader to do that the first thing you do in the chapter.
+Always start a chapter with text, and if you want the reader to immediately look at a figure, tell the reader to do that the first thing you write in the chapter.

 </template>
 </ReportMistake>